(duration 2/3 h – medium difficulty – ring tour – length 3.5 km – altitude difference 268 m)

-If you take this path with children and kids, do not forget to pass by the Info Point at Gardonè to pick up a playbook “Geotrail Dos Capèl, the Triassic World” (€ 6,00 each) and the young geologist’s kit with back pack, lens, gloves, goggles and bags for the finds that you can collect along the way.
+If you follow this path with children and teenagers, don’t forget to go to the Info Point Gardonè to pick up the gamebook “Geotrail Dos Capèl, Triassic World” (€ 6.00) and the young geologist kit with backpack, lens, gloves, goggles and bags for the finds that you can collect along the way.
 Back in the village of Predazzo we recommend a visit to the Geological Museum of the Dolomites, located in the centre, near the church.

 The Museum aims to tell the story of the Fiemme and Fassa Dolomites and their millennial relationship with the territory, with a contemporary museological approach that puts the visitor at the centre.
 With the new exhibition project, the unique and exceptionally valuable samples from the Museum’s geological collection have found a new location.
 The museum’s assets include over 12,000 specimens, including the richest collection of invertebrate fossils from mid-Triassic reefs preserved in Italy.